-A 47-year-old woman in Sacramento is in a coma after the face cream she used gave her mercury poisoning.
-As CBS Sacramento reports, the woman went to the emergency room in July, complaining about numbness in her hands and face, slurred speech, and difficulty walking.
-Her symptoms progressed over time, ultimately leading the mother of five to enter into a semicomatose state.
+As CBS Sacramento reported in September, the woman had gone to the emergency room in July complaining about numbness in her hands and face, slurred speech, and difficulty walking.
+Her symptoms progressed over time, ultimately leading the mother of five to enter a semi-comatose state.
 Doctors determined her illness was due to mercury poisoning from an anti-wrinkle face cream that had been purchased in Mexico.
-The woman had apparently been using the product every day for two years.
+The woman had apparently been using the product twice daily for seven years.

-The Sacramento County Department of Health Services found an incredibly toxic type of mercury, called methylmercury, in the woman’s face cream, which had a Pond’s label.
-The mercury, which was not part of the product’s original ingredients, was added to the product after purchase.
-According to KCRA-TV, mercury levels less than 5 micrograms per liter in a person’s blood are safe, but the woman had 2,630 micrograms in her system.
-Per the FDA, mercury compounds are only allowed in cosmetics as preservatives in eye-area products, and only in a small amount — 65 parts per million (ppm) — and when there is no other preservative that can be used in its place.
+The Sacramento County Department of Health Services found an incredibly toxic organic type of mercury, called methylmercury, in the woman’s face cream, which had a Pond’s label.
+Not one of the product’s original ingredients, the mercury had been added to it after purchase.
+According to KCRA-TV, mercury levels lower than 5 micrograms per liter in a person’s blood are safe, but the woman had 2,630 micrograms in her system.
+Per the FDA, mercury compounds are allowed in cosmetics only as preservatives in eye-area products and only in small amounts — 65 parts per million — when no other preservative can be used in its place.

-Sacramento County’s public health officer, Dr. Olivia Kasirye, told CBS Sacramento that there is an underground network of black-market suppliers that bring these altered skin creams into the U.S., which are then sold at swap meets and flea markets.
+Sacramento County’s public-health officer, Dr. Olivia Kasirye, told CBS Sacramento there is an underground network of black-market suppliers that bring these altered skin creams into the U.S., which are then sold at swap meets and flea markets.
 The woman’s son said she had purchased the cream from a woman she knew.